 Art Holidays NZ

-Artist holidays in nontoxic printmaking are offered by appointment by Mark Graver at his studio in Kerikeri New Zealand.
+Artist holidays in nontoxic printmaking are offered by appointment by Mark Graver RE at his studio in Kerikeri New Zealand.
 Mark travels both Nationally and Internationally to give workshops.

 Mark has won the prestigious Lessedra World Print Award 2010